Prasenjit-3433/BetterReads/README.md

 * **Comprehensive Book Catalog**: Store and serve information on every book ever published globally.
 * **Book Tracking**: Users can mark books as read, currently reading, and rate them on a 5-star scale.
-* **Reading Progress Tracking**: Users can track their reading progress and view their recently read books.
+* **Reading Progress Tracking**: Users can track their reading progress and view their recently-read books.
 * **Highly Scalable Architecture**: Designed to handle large amounts of data and scale seamlessly with increasing user load.
 * **High Performance**: Optimized for fast page loads and efficient data retrieval, ensuring a smooth user experience.